AML-Project/tedjs/README.md

 > in version `1.2.0` a new way to use libraries has been added.
 > use `tedjs.export.<name> = function(){...}`

-**to Update** your library , first remove your previous version and then insert the new one

-**If You Didn't Receive The verification Email , Contact Me To Mail You , Your Token API , Manually.**

 **Email : porya.grand@outlook.com**

 # Documentation